 Understanding the Pathophysiology of Schaaf-Yang Syndrome to Improve Care and Treatment Options Dr. Fleischer at Southern Illinois University School of Medicine, in conjunction with Dr. Schaaf from Heidelberg University in Germany, is conducting a study entitled, “Understanding the Pathophysiology of Schaaf-Yang Syndrome to Improve Care

-Study Purpose The primary objective of this study is to evaluate the safety and efficacy of pitolisant compared with placebo in treating excessive daytime sleepiness (EDS) in patients with Prader Willi syndrome (PWS) ages 6 to 65 years.
-The study will consist of a Screening Period, an 11-week Double-Blind Treatment Phase (including a 3-week Titration Period and an 8-week Stable Dose Period), and an optional Open Label Extension (OLE) Phase.
+Study Purpose The primary objective of this study is to evaluate the safety and efficacy of pitolisant compared with placebo in treating excessive daytime sleepiness (EDS) in patients with Prader-Willi syndrome (PWS) ages 6 to 65 years.
+Secondary study objectives are to evaluate the impact of pitolisant on: Behavioral symptoms Cognitive function Safety and effectiveness of long-term treatment Caregiver burden The study will consist of a Screening Period, an 11-week Double-Blind Treatment Phase (including a 3-week Titration Period and an 8-week Stable Dose Period), and an optional Open Label Extension (OLE) Phase.
 The OLE Phase will be multi-year in duration and will continue until either pitolisant is approved for patients with PWS or the Sponsor elects to terminate the study.

 We want to learn more about how stress affects appetite in Prader-Willi Syndrome and how different areas of the brain communicate with one another in adolescents.
 With your help, we can gain more insight into the functioning of the adolescent brain.